Oladapo-jpg/public-health-projects/Project-15- Geographical Inequalities in Healthy Life Expectancy Across Local Authorities in England/README.md

 Office for National Statistics (ONS)

-Dataset: Health State Life Expectancies
+Dataset: Healthy Life Expectancy at Birth by Local Authority, England (2022–2024)

-Period: 2022–2024
+Source: Office for National Statistics (ONS)

-Geography: Local Authorities in England
+Original dataset obtained from the ONS Health State Life Expectancies release.
+This project used data from Table 1 and was restricted to local authorities in England for the period 2022–2024.
 Website: https://www.ons.gov.uk

 ## Research Question